-According to a survey which has been conducted by the Deutsches Studentenwerk (German National Association for Students’ Affairs) (refer to BEST – Beeinträchtigt studieren (students with disabilities)) about 8 % of the persons studying at institutes of higher education in this country have a disability or a long-term health condition.
+According to a survey which has been conducted by the Deutsches Studentenwerk - German National Association for Students’ Affairs - (refer to BEST – Beeinträchtigt studieren (students with disabilities), about 8 % of the persons studying at institutes of higher education in this country have a disability or a chronic disease.
 Be it impairment of mobility, sight, hearing and speech, or a physical impairment, for example, rheumatism or diabetes, or mental disorders, for example depression – for many of the students these impairments have an adverse impact on their ability to study.
-For the benefit of these students the institutes of higher education are not only required by law but have committed themselves to break down barriers, to overcome the disadvantage and provide circumstances that enable these students to successfully complete their studies.
-The representative for students with disabilities and/or long-term health conditions (Beauftragte(r) für Studierende mit Behinderung und/oder chronischer Erkrankung) and her/his staff will be happy to act in advisory capacity for students as well as for lecturers and other interested persons.
+For the benefit of these students, the institutes of higher education are not only required by law but have committed themselves to breaking down barriers, to overcoming the disadvantages and providing circumstances that enable these students to successfully complete their studies.
+The representative for students with disabilities and/or chronic diseases and her/his staff will be happy to act in an advisory capacity for students as well as for lecturers and other interested persons.

 Prof. Dr. Roswitha Pioch - Contact